 Rule Reference: §809.56(f)

-The parent is required to register in WorkInTexas.com and “have access to appropriate services.”
-The parent is not required to complete the Wagner-Peyser application unless staff-assisted services are needed and appropriate.
+The parent or parents, in cases of a dual parent family, are required to register in WorkInTexas.com and “have access to appropriate services.”
+The parent(s) is not required to complete the Wagner-Peyser application unless staff-assisted services are needed and appropriate.
 As stated in WD Letter 01-20, Change 3, issued March 18, 2024, and titled “Managing Reportable Individuals and Participants in the Wagner-Peyser and Jobs for Veterans State Grant Programs in WorkInTexas.com,” and subsequent issuances, “Workforce Solutions Office staff must enroll individuals as participants in the Wagner-Peyser program if staff-assisted services will be provided to them.”

 CCS staff may work with the local WorkInTexas.com liaison to determine local procedures used to verify WorkInTexas.com registration.